smithsg84/pf-mask-utilities/README.md

 ### Usage

-mask-to-pfsol <mask input filename> <VTK output filename> <PFSOL output filename>
+mask-to-pfsol <mask input filename> <VTK output filename> <PFSOL output filename> <bottom patch id> <side_patch id>

-The mask input can be the standard file types supported by ParFlow, such as ParFlow binary, simple asci.
+Creates a PFSOL file based on 2D mask input that defines the domain and patches on the top surface.
+The domain is extruded in Z to form a 3D domain.
+The mask input file can be many of the standard file types supported by ParFlow, such as ParFlow binary or simple ASCI.
+The ASC file format is also supported.

+The bottom and side patches are labeled with the supplied patch id's.

 The mask input must be 2D with number of points in Z = 1;

-The ASC file format is also supported.

-The VTK file format includes the patch indices as data on the triangles making the patches viewable in many tools (such as Paraview, Visit).
+The VTK file output is also generated for easier visualization.
+The VTK output includes the patch indices as data on the triangles making the patches viewable in many tools (such as Paraview, Visit).

 ## ASC file format